apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

         # Access constant parameters, which are not iterated during training
         self.weight = Constant('const', const_arr)
 ```
-Also, there will be new mechanism for parameter loading, sharing and setting context.
+Also, there will be new mechanisms for parameter loading, sharing and setting context.

 1. Parameter loading in Gluon 1.x vs Gluon 2.0:
     ```{.python}